bdownie/RNAsnv/README.md

-# RNAsnv
+# RNAvc
 ## Section 1 - Overview

-RNAsnv is a pipeline for calling genomic SNVs and RNA edit sites from RNA-seq data alone while maintaining both high sensitivity and specificity.
+RNAvc is a pipeline for calling genomic SNVs and RNA edit sites from RNA-seq data alone while maintaining both high sensitivity and specificity.

-RNAsnv is called using the following format:
+RNAvc is called using the following format:

 ```
-/path/to/RNAsnv.pl -c <configuration file> [options] [BAM1 BAM2 ...]
+/path/to/RNAvc.pl -c <configuration file> [options] [BAM1 BAM2 ...]

     Options:
             -help           this help message
-            -man            displays RNAsnv man page
+            -man            displays RNAvc man page
             -c              configuration file
             -train          train model using parameters in config file
             -predict        predict variant site origin using parameters in config file
             -wgs            WGS BAM file file file file
 ```

-Note that RNAsnv expects a provided WGS bam file to be sorted in coordinate format.
+Note that RNAvc expects a provided WGS bam file to be sorted in coordinate format.
 This can be done using picard tools, e.g.

 ```
 java -Xmx10g -Djava.io.tmpdir=tmp -jar SortSam.jar \